Projects-Games-HTML-CSS-JS/Mood_Cube/README.md

  Mood Cube only in HTML and CSS with HTML Image map

- Save the files in a folder and open the file "index.html" in your browser
+ Save the files in a folder and open the file "index.html" in your browser.

  Video on [YouTube](https://www.youtube.com/watch?v=Zj4yssAT5OY)